jasoncarcamo/julis-client/README.md

 #### Client url: https://jason-juliscleaning-app.jasoncarcamo30.now.sh

 ## Description
-A web app for a cleaning service company.
-This web app also has its own RESTful Api to access from a private database.
+A web app for a cleaning service company with its own database.
+Api provided to interac with database.

 ## Api url: https://fathomless-eyrie-65525.herokuapp.com
 For demo purposes you can use: